 - Reduce electricity demand by at least 15% by 2020

-- Obtain at least 30% of energy from renewable sources by 2020
+- Obtain at least 30% of their energy from renewable sources by 2020

 Businesses also play a critical role in closing the clean energy investment gap by supporting policies that expand investment in clean energy.